Why they formed

 LMA continue their collaborative relationship with Lancaster University.
 Further development of the BEXP technique has been funded by Lancaster University’s Impact Accelerator Account (IAA), and LMA stands to benefit by acting as the commercial route for this technology.

-The IAA is £900,000 funding from the Engineering & Physical Sciences Research Council to finance range of activities designed to foster greater collaboration with industry and bridge the gap between the lab and the marketplace.
+The IAA is £900,000 funding from the Engineering & Physical Sciences Research Council to finance a range of activities designed to foster greater collaboration with industry and bridge the gap between the lab and the marketplace.

 LMA plan to apply for further funding for research and development, have taken on several interns, and are in discussions about a Collaborative Awards in Science and Engineering (CASE) –part-funded long term research and development projects, usually in the form of a PhD.